drffej/ionic-react-pwa-install/README.md

 ## Interface Details

 - `IonicPWAInstallProvider`: Context provider, required.
-- `useIonicPWAInstall`: React hook that provides `pwaInstall`, `iSupported`, `isInstalled`, `platform` and `pwaManualInstall`
+- `useIonicPWAInstall`: React hook that provides `pwaInstall`, `iSupported`, `isInstalled` and `platform`
 - `isSupported`: Helper to decide if the install button should be shown to the user.
 Returns true in 2 cases:
   - the [beforeinstallpromptevent] event is supported, and it has fired
   - manual installation is supported
 - `isInstalled`: Helper to decide if the install button should be shown to the user.
 Returns true if the user is currently visiting the site from the installed 'standalone' app.
 - `platform` : Help to decide what platform is being used
 - `pwaInstall`: Will open the installation dialog according to the user's platform.
 This function returns a promise.
 The promise is returns False if the user cancels the native installation process.
 The promise returns True when the native installation was successful.
-- `pwaManualInstall`: Will open instructions to show to how to manually install the PWA application
+For manual installs, it will open instructions to show to how to manually install the PWA application

 The following logic can be used to help decide what dialog box to call